Understand how to interpret HVAC mechanical drawings and why they're useful on the field.

 The scale at which the HVAC plans are drawn is provided either adjacent to or directly below the drawing title.
 Sometimes designers might enlarge the detailed and related equipment drawings with their respective scales shown below the drawing.

 Engineers, architects, and mechanical contractors are the primary designers of HVAC plans.
-This is one of the most important parts of HVAC training.
-However, interior designers decide how the HVAC duct, equipment, and pipe routing are installed.
-It is also used to check how it will affect the interiors of a building.
+However, interior designers may decide how the HVAC duct, equipment, and pipe routing are installed.

 HVAC duct layout consists of duct routing inside the ceiling.
 As seen in the picture, the duct layout is installed while referring to the drawings provided at installation time.
 The ceiling is installed once all the ductwork is done.